spinnaker/spinnaker/docs/commands.md

 ```
 #### Parameters
 `VERSION`: The version whose Bill of Materials (BOM) to lookup.
+ * `--artifact-name`: When supplied, print the version of this artifact only.
  * `--no-validate`: (*Default*: `false`) Skip validation.

 ---